William Lloyd George, 3rd Viscount Tenby: Education and career

 After attending Eastbourne College, Tenby served with the Royal Welch Fusiliers and later retained a Territorial Army commission with the regiment.
-In 1949 he went to St Catharine's College, Cambridge, to study history, and obtained a Bachelor's degree.
+In 1949 he went up to St Catharine's College, Cambridge, to read history, and obtained a Bachelor's degree.

 He worked as an advertising manager for United Dominions Trust before joining the investment bank Kleinwort Benson in 1974 as a public relations adviser.
 He left that role in 1988 and later chaired St James Public Relations.

 House of Lords

 In 1983 he succeeded his elder brother David as Viscount Tenby.
 He sat as a crossbencher in the House of Lords, serving on the Procedure and Privileges Committee and the Committee of Selection, and was among the 90 hereditary peers elected to remain in the House of Lords after the passing of the House of Lords Act 1999.
 He spoke on issues such as over-development in south-east England, unit fines, wind turbines in areas of outstanding natural beauty, the right to die and abortion.

 After retirement from the House of Lords was made possible by the House of Lords Reform Act 2014, Tenby stood down on 1 May 2015.
 His retirement triggered a by-election that was won by Jeffrey Evans, 4th Baron Mountevans.